bhuvanbhoge/bhuvanbhoge/README.md

 - 👋 Hi, I’m @bhuvanbhoge
 - I’m interested in Artificial Inteliigence and Data science
 - 🌱 I’m currently pursuing Mca
--  I’m looking to collaborate on some great project that actually make a sence
+-  I’m looking to collaborate on some great projects

 <!---